 Arrival at Guangzhou East Railway Station

-The arrival procedure at Guangzhou East Railway Station is the opposite of that at Hung Hom.
+The arrival procedure at Guangzhou East Railway Station is the exact opposite of the departure process at Hung Hom.
 You go through customs before security checks.
 Once through, just follow the crowds and you’re in Guangzhou.
 For me, I was enjoying a puff by the roadside, a mere 15 minutes after alighting.

 About Guangzhou East Railway Station

-While Guangzhou East Railway Station isn’t exactly located in downtown, it’s the next best thing.
+While Guangzhou East Railway Station isn’t exactly located downtown, it’s the next best thing.

 Line 3 also passes through Guangzhou East Railway Station.
 This is the Canton Tower access line.
 Please note, though, that Line 3 tends to be very, very crowded.

 Last but not least, the station is surrounded by numerous shops and hotels.
-Staying here could be convenient for short visits.
+Staying here could thus be ideal for short visits.
 Just drop off your luggage and you’re ready to explore the city.

-Luggage Tip: Don’t unpack in any way if your hotel requires a metro ride to other areas.
-Guangzhou has implemented airport-style baggage screening at many metro stations.
-They are fast moving but would be awkward if you have multiple bags.
+Luggage Tip: Be aware that Guangzhou has implemented airport-style baggage screening at many metro stations.
+They are fast-moving but awkward if you have multiple bags.

 The KTT Service and Travel Classes